 Electroencephalography (EEG), is the technology for recording the electricity generated by the brain from the scalp surface.
 Applied first to humans in the 1920s by German neurologist Hans Berger, the electroencephalogram records the net sum of all electric fields generated by the brain from electrodes attached to the scalp.

-In contrast to other physiological recordings (such as GSR) which often require only a single set of sensors, EEG recordings are done with electrode arrays, usually comprising various sensor numbers ranging from 10 to 512 electrodes, depending on the scope of the experiment.
+In contrast to other physiological recordings (such as EDA – also known as GSR) which often require only a single set of sensors, EEG recordings are done with electrode arrays, usually comprising various sensor numbers ranging from 10 to 512 electrodes, depending on the scope of the experiment.
 For faster application, EEG electrodes are mounted in elastic caps, meshes or rigid grids, ensuring that the data can be collected from identical scalp positions across sessions or respondents.

 EEG is a relatively inexpensive, non-invasive, and completely passive recording technique.
 It has an excellent temporal resolution as it can take hundreds to thousands of snapshots of electric activity across multiple sensors within a single second.
 This makes EEG an ideal candidate to study the signals generated by the brain.